-In partnership with traditional owners and Gondwanalink the Genestreams Songlines Sculptures initiative is a nationwide project between Indigenous and non-Indigenous artists and conservation groups.
-The public art project unites traditional knowledge with western science and seeks to bring both indigenous and non indigenous artists from communities together.
+In partnership with traditional owners, local communities and Gondwanalink the Genestreams Songlines Sculptures initiative is a nationwide project between Indigenous and non-Indigenous artists, community organizations and conservation groups.
+The public art project unites traditional knowledge with western science and seeks to bring both indigenous and non-indigenous artists from communities together.

 The vision of founding elder to the project Aunty Carol Pettersen is that the sculptures will form a national tourism trail which will increase an awareness of the importance of the song lines, ecological restoration, cultural restoration, threatened species, and how, through deep time all species are connected.
 To realize this vision the Genestreams Songlines Sculptures team seeks to work with communities across Australia.

 We envisage neighboring communities working together to create networks of Genestreams Songlines Sculptures that celebrate their indigenous culture and the similarities and differences in their ecology and geology.
 We welcome participation from all communities across Australia.

 The first Genestreams Songlines Sculptures was created at Twin Creeks nature reserve in partnership with Gondwana Link – http://sciart.com.au/twin-creeks-genestreams-sculptures/

 “A genestream is multi-generational.
 It is the sum total of a species genepool which flows through space and time.
 When a genestream stops flowing it means the species is extinct, if it continues to flow it will eventually become a new species, this is the way of things.
 As custodians of this planet its our shared responsibility to keep the genestreams flowing, not to stop them flowing.
 We believe that an enhanced national awareness of the songlines of the traditional owners of Australia will help us connect to the land and contribute to fostering a conservation consciousness.
 By bringing Genestreams on country we can help protect country. ” Ben Beeton.